stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 The Stryker CLI is currently the only implemented way to use Stryker.NET.

 ## Getting started
-To install Stryker.NET on your *test project* add the following lines to your `.csproj` file.
+To install Stryker.NET on your *test project* add the following lines to the root of your `.csproj` file.

 ``` XML
 <ItemGroup>